Check out this perfect 2-week self drive Tasmania road trip itinerary to help you plan your epic adventure around Australia’s most beautiful state!

 Day 4: Maria Island

-Incidentally you can also pick up you Parks Pass here and save yourself $10 AUD on the ferry ride.
+Incidentally, you can also pick up you National Park Pass here and save yourself $10 AUD on the ferry ride.

-The journey over takes around 30 minutes, and if the weather is looking good, you can stake out a space at the front to sunbathe.
+The journey only takes around 30 minutes.
+And if the weather is looking good, you can stake out space at the front to sunbathe.

-We decided to rent some mountain bikes which can be arranged at the visitor centre in Triabunna and picked up in Darlington.
+You are also able to rent mountain bikes, which can be arranged at the visitor centre in Triabunna and picked up in Darlington.

 If you are only doing 1 day, a bike gives you the opportunity to cover a decent amount of ground.

 From Darlington, we headed for the painted cliffs which are leisurely 30-minute ride.
 We dumped our bikes and went to explore the amazing coastline.